Good hosting is the foundation of every website – without it, website will not be stable and will be easily hacked.

 - People have a website, or a blog.
 Like this one.

-- BlueHost pays them 60+$ for each new customer signing from their website/blog.
+- BlueHost (for example) pays them 60+$ for each new customer signing from their website/blog.

 - The people praise and recommend BlueHost, make a top 10 hosts list with BlueHost in the top 3 etc.

 Of course, not all the people are like this.
-A vast majority simply has no idea.
-Most reviews are based on uptime and speed.
-Not a word about security.
+Vast majority simply have no idea.
+Such as: most reviews are based on uptime and speed.
+Often not a word about security.
 For example, I experienced a hosting provider not enabling secure https connection to the account control panel, only “open” http”.
 Which means that anyone interested enough can relatively easily see which username and password I’m using to connect to the control panel.
 This leaves an open door for changing website files, deleting them, or installing viruses.
 I couldn’t find any mention of this on any website that does “hosting reviews” up to the time of writing this article.

 Other important information about a hosting company (that often get omitted) are: